paritytech/substrate-api-sidecar/guides/STAKING_IMPLEMENTATION_DETAILS.md

   - ✅ The code is the same regardless of whether the account is a validator or a nominator.
 - The last call, `query.staking.claimedRewards`, which reflects the new logic for how rewards are claimed, can be found in `fetchAccountStakingInfo` and `fetchErasStatusForNominator` functions.
   - ❗There are some important code differences depending on whether it is a validator or a nominator account.
+- Depending on the block height/era that we are querying and the chain (runtime) we are connected to, we can have one of the following cases:
+  - **Case 1**
+    - OldCalls exist ✅
+    - NewCall does not exist ❌
+  - **Case 2**
+    - OldCalls exist ✅
+    - NewCall exists also ✅
+  - **Case 3**
+    - OldCalls does not exist ❌
+    - NewCall exists ✅

 **IMPORTANT NOTE**